 Eleven recommendations were developed for plutonium stabilization.
 Classified plutonium forms should be shipped to SRS from RFETS for declassification and storage.
-Hanford needs to move forward with the prototype vertical calciner to accommodate larger run times and gain confidence in the equipment.

 LLNL ash residues must be monitored closely and a review of technical and programmatic progress of stabilization must be conducted.
 Cold-bonded phosphate ceramification should be maintained as a backup for direct disposal of RFETS ash to WIPP.